 hg help is your friend.
 Don't commit without diffing and thinking.
 And don't let yourself get into "play mode" and stop paying attention to the fact that what you're playing with is your own uncommitted work.

 Mercurial is not magic dust.
 Mercurial is flexible, powerful, and fun.
-It lets you attempt stuff you never would have tried in CVS.
+It lets you attempt stuff you never would have tried in old VCS.
 But of course not everything turns out to have been a good idea.
-(For example, we tried sharing patch queues.
-It sort of sucked.)

 Use the latest stable release of Mercurial.

 Learn how to get your bearings.
 Use read-only commands (like

 hg outgoing) to check the status of your repository.
 This is a key skill.

 Configure a merge program and make sure you know how to use it.
 DO IT NOW.
 Otherwise you will likely screw up your repository at some point.